purpleidea/mgmt/docs/language-guide.md

 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and respond by commit with the answer.)

+### Why am I getting a deploy.readfile error when the file actually exists?

+You may be seeing an error like:

+`readfile`: open /*/files/foo: file does not exist can't read file `/files/foo`?

+If you look, the `foo` file is indeed in the `files/` directory.
+The problem is that the `files/` directory won't be seen if you didn't specify to include it as part of your deploy.
+To do so, chances are that all you need to do is add a `metadata.yaml` file into the parent directory to that files folder.
+This will be used as the entrypoint instead of the naked `main.mcl` file that you have there, and with that metadata entrypoint, you get a default `files/` directory added.
+You can of course change the `files/` path by setting a key in the `metadata.yaml` file, but we recommend you leave it as the default.

 ### What is the difference between `ExprIf` and `StmtIf`?

 The language contains both an `if` expression, and and `if` statement.
 An `if`